Skip to main content

 Our streamlined process makes it easy:

-• Schedule a video consultation with a healthcare provider
+• Schedule a virtual consultation with a healthcare provider

 • Complete a brief triage questionnaire after booking